michaelwalshe/code-summariser/README.md

 - [User Guide](#user-guide)
 - [Changelog](#changelog)

-This Python utility uses AI LLMs to summarise code files, producing a short summary of the important aspects for each file.
+A sample Python utility using LLMs to summarise code files, producing a short summary of the important aspects for each file.

 ## Setup

 This tool has been developed as a Python CLI (command-line interface), so to use first install, then run commands via the terminal.

-We will install the tool in a local virtual environment, using venv.

-To create our virtual environment and install the tool, run the following commands from the project directory:
+To create the virtual environment and install the tool, run the following commands from the project directory:
  - Windows:
 ```powershell